-A Common Country Assessment (CCA) is primarily an analysis of national priorities, needs and steps remaining for the implementation of UN Declarations, Conventions and the MDGs.
+Common Country Assessment (CCA) is primarily an analysis of national priorities, needs and steps remaining for the implementation of UN Declarations, Conventions and the MDGs.
 The assessment is done in cooperation with other UN agencies and often forms the basis for UNDAFs or other common country programming documents.

-The United Nations Development Assistance Framework (UNDAF) is strategic programmatic framework that describes the collective response of the UN Country Team (UNCT) to the priorities in the national development framework - priorities that may have been influenced by the UNCT’s analytical contribution, the CCA.
-It can take many forms, from a more traditional UNDAF framework, which provides coordinated UN assistance to the country, to the new Delivering as One (DaO) approach, which brings the UN together as “One” in its interactions with the host Government, as well as other versions that are more of a partnership or cooperation framework.
+The United Nations Development Assistance Framework (UNDAF) is the strategic programmatic framework that describes the collective response of the UN Country Team (UNCT) to the priorities in the national development framework - priorities that may have been influenced by the UNCT’s analytical contribution, the CCA.
+It can take many forms, from a more traditional UNDAF framework, which provides coordinated UN assistance to the country, to the new generation of UNDAFs that support national efforts to implement the 2030 Agenda for Sustainable Development by translating these UN Development Group (UNDG) commitments into effective country-level interventions by UN Country Teams (UNCTs).

 - Albania (UN Programme of Cooperation 2012-2016)

-- Montenegro (Integrated UN Programme 2010-2015)
+- Montenegro (Integrated UN Programme 2010-2016)

-- Ukraine (UN Partnership Framework 2012-2016)
+- Ukraine (Government of Ukraine-UN Partnership Framework 2012-2017)